Pettersson-dev/Security-architecture/README.md

 ## Email

 # HMI - Human to machine interaction

-The user interface can either be graphical, mechanical etc.
+Interaction between machine, e.g IT software and hardware The user interface can either be graphical, mechanical etc.

 ## Graphic user interface (GUI)
-GUI is an important area in todays technical
+GUI is an important contact surfade between user and machine.
+Principles
 * UI should minimize cognitive load
 * Hide and disable functions that under isn't allowed to use
 * Mask sensitive data